Background pattern

 • If you have ever had liver problems.

-If you experience severe diarrhea (watery or bloody) with symptoms such as fever, abdominal pain, or sensitivity, stop taking Rabeprazol TecniGen and see your doctor immediately.
+If you experience severe diarrhea (watery or bloody) with symptoms such as fever, abdominal pain or sensitivity, stop taking Rabeprazol TecniGen and see your doctor immediately.

-Use of Rabeprazol TecniGen with other medications
+Use of Rabeprazol TecniGen with other medicines

-Particularly, inform your doctor or pharmacist if you are taking any of the following medications:
+In particular, tell your doctor or pharmacist if you are taking any of the following medicines:

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding, and fertility

 • Do not take Rabeprazol if you are pregnant or think you may be pregnant.

-• Do not take Rabeprazol during breastfeeding or if you plan to start breastfeeding.
+• Do not take Rabeprazol during breast-feeding or if you plan to start breast-feeding.

-Driving and operating machinery
+Driving and using machines

 Warnings about excipients:

-It may cause a mild laxative effect because it contains mannitol.
+It may produce a mild laxative effect because it contains mannitol.

-3. How to Take Rabeprazol TecniGen
+3. How to take Rabeprazol TecniGen

-• Only remove one tablet from the blister when it is time to take your medication.
+• Only remove a tablet from the blister when it is time to take your medicine.

 • Swallow the tablet whole with a little water.
 Do not crush or chew the tablet.